 When you are ready to relax or go for a swim, your guide will take you back to your hotel; dinner will be at your hotel

-After breakfast, you will be taken on a Gorilla Trek to seek out the Silverbacks and their families; depending on where the Gorillas are that morning, it will take from 3 to 8 hours.
+Day 6: Gorilla Trekking.
+After breakfast, you will be taken on a Gorilla Trek to seek out the Silverbacks and their families; depending on where the gorillas are that morning, it will take from 3 to 8 hours.
 Your Ranger guide will take you through the light mountainous forest in search of these amazing Silverbacks.
-Because of the uncertainty of how long you will be roaming the forest, you will be given a packed lunch to eat during the tracking.
+Because of the uncertainty of how long you will be roaming the forest, you will be given a packed lunch to consume during the tracking.

-After you have encountered the Gorillas, and spent about an hour watching them in their daily routine, you will be taken back to your accommodation for a rest.
+After you have encountered the Gorillas, and spent about an hour watching them in their daily routine, you will be taken back to your accommodation for dinner and overnight.

 Lunch will be en route in a traditional Rwandan restaurant, which will give you the opportunity to taste the local delights.

 After lunch you will continue the safari around the lake.
 When you have completed the tour, you will be taken to your accommodation, checked in, and given some time to rest up.

 Day 8: Nyungwe Forest National Park.
 After breakfast, you will drive to the Nyungwe Forest in western Rwanda.
 This will involve a couple of hours of driving.
 Along the way, you will stop in Butare, the Intellectual Capital of Rwanda; a university and seminary town.